2019 Social Impact Scholarship Awards

-The Harvard Business School Association of Northern California (HBSANC) annually accepts applications for our annual scholarships and capacity-building alumni support for outstanding Bay Area non-profit leaders.
-We wish to bring promising non-profit leaders together with outstanding HBS faculty, alumni and tools to unleash their potential to have significant community impact.
+The Harvard Business School Association of Northern California (HBSANC) is accepting applications for our annual scholarships for outstanding Bay Area non-profit leaders.
+We wish to bring promising non-profit leaders together with outstanding HBS faculty and alumni to unleash their potential to have significant community impact.
 The scholarship will enable the CEO or Executive Director of a locally based non-profit to attend Strategic Perspectives in Nonprofit Management (SPNM) at Harvard Business School.
-After attending this energizing session, the recipients may obtain pro bono consulting and advisory support by Bay Area alumni through the HBSANC Community Partners program.
+After attending this energizing session, the recipients may obtain pro bono consulting and advisory support from Bay Area alumni through the HBSANC Community Partners program.

 - Broad-scale exposure, building awareness and reach to thousands of Bay Area HBS alumni through our voting platform where alumni select the final award recipients.

-- Acceptance to attend the SPNM program from July 16-22, 2017, under full scholarship.
+- Acceptance to attend the SPNM program from July 15-21, 2018, under full scholarship.
 (Includes payment of the program’s tuition, books, case materials, accommodations and most meals.
 Travel expenses to HBS are also covered with a stipend up to $700.)
 This is an intensive week of interactive learning on-site at the HBS campus residential executive facilities.
-For a full program description, visit HBS Executive Education website here or download a pdf description here.
+For a full program description, visit the HBS Executive Education website.

 - A pro bono consulting or brainstorming session with Bay Area HBS alumni through HBSANC Community Partners following program attendance.